infinitered/gluegun/docs/toolbox-meta.md

 Provides functions for accessing information about the currently running CLI.
+You can access this on the Gluegun toolbox.

 ## version